 Develop new counseling and clinical skills.

-Provide women with accurate and comprehensive information to meet their reproductive and sexual health needs.
+Provide patients with accurate and comprehensive information to meet their reproductive and sexual health needs.

-Offer great preventive care and promote equitable access to the most effective methods of contraception.
+Offer great preventive care and promote equitable access to the full range of contraceptive methods.

 Access to multiple educational tools and resources

-- Centers for Disease Control and Prevention (CDC) US Medical Eligibility Criteria for Contraception (2010) and news and updates
+- Centers for Disease Control and Prevention (CDC) US Medical Eligibility Criteria for Contraceptive Use (2016) and news and updates

 - RH Access Project quick reference guide to the US Medical Eligibility Criteria (2014)

-- American College of Obstetricians and Gynecologists (ACOG) Committee Opinion: Increasing Use of Contraceptive Implants and Intrauterine Devices To Reduce Unintended Pregnancy (2011)
+- American College of Obstetricians and Gynecologists (ACOG) Long-Acting Reversible Contraception: Implants and Intrauterine Devices (2017)